jezierski999/Tire_Hotel-fastapi-selenium-tests-/README.md

 - Season (e.g., Winter/Summer)
 - Type of rims
 - Tire brand, size, and wear (per wheel)
-- Notes for each customer
+- Notes for recording the storage location of the customer’s tires.

 ## 💡 Concept